frankbille/ScoreBoard/README.md

 ### How to develop on the code?

-This is still so new technologies for me, so I haven't figured out what the best stack is to develop this.
-I basically use a text editor (TextMate2 in this case) to edit the `JavaScript` and `Go` files, and then run the Google App Engine development server to build/host the files, so I can continuously develop and test in a browser, without having to restart all the time.
+This is still new technologies for me, so I haven't figured out what the best stack is to develop this.
+I basically use a text editor ([TextMate2][textmate] in this case) to edit the `JavaScript` and `Go` files, and then run the Google App Engine development server to build/host the files, so I can continuously develop and test in a browser, without having to restart all the time.

 To get started you minimally need the tools for it: